RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/map-ldap-groups-to-roles.md

 The scope of the authorization depends on the access control role:

-- If the role authorizes admin management, LDAP users are authorized as admin console administrators.
+- If the role authorizes admin management, LDAP users are authorized as cluster management administrators.

 - If the role authorizes database access, LDAP users are authorized to use the database to the limits specified in the role.